NJIT-Highlander-Racing-Electrical/Learning/README.md

 ### Welcome to Baja!

-### This repository is dedicated to general learning materials to familiarize new students with the work Baja does.
+### This repository is dedicated to general learning materials to familiarize new students with the hardware and software that Baja Electrical uses in its projects.

 ## [1.
 Getting Started with Arduino IDE](Arduino-IDE.md)